aunetx/deezer-linux/README.md

 ## From source

-You will probably need to install some things in order to generate the packages from source: `nodejs` and `npm`, and `yarn` at least; and `flatpak-builder` to build the flatpak version.
+You will probably need to install some things in order to generate the packages from source:

+- nodejs
+- npm
+- yarn
+- 7z by installing `p7zip` and `p7zip-full`
+- make
+- wget
+- `flatpak-builder` (only to build the flatpak version)

 ### Flatpak